 Genes and protein synthesis

 While the DNA in every cell of the body is virtually identical, the proteins produced in those cells are not.
-Each cell is unique and differentiated, based on the complement of proteins ...
+Each cell is unique and differentiated, based on the ...